-The Research Strand of the Children’s Media Conference (CMC) is a crucially important and popular part of this annual event, which attracts over 1100 children’s media professionals to Sheffield every year.
-This year the conference takes place from the 4th to the 6th July in 2017.
-The Research Sessions themselves will be held on both the 5th and 6th July.
+The Research Strand of the Children’s Media Conference (CMC) is a crucially important and popular part of this annual event, which attracts over 1,200 children’s media professionals to Sheffield every year.
+This year the conference takes place from the 3rd to the 5th July in 2018.
+The Research Sessions themselves will be held on both the 4th and 5th July.
 The content shared during the research sessions is always eagerly anticipated by delegates and the research strand’s role is to provide valuable insights and thought-provoking research to the children’s media community.
 The research presented may also be incorporated into other related conference sessions, to disseminate it more widely.

 The wide variety of topics discussed at the conference can be seen in last year’s programme.

-The CMC Research Sub-Committee is delighted to announce this year’s call for papers to be presented at the 2017 Children’s Media Conference in Sheffield on the both the 5th and 6th July.
+The CMC Research Sub-Committee is delighted to announce this year’s call for papers to be presented at the 2018 Children’s Media Conference in Sheffield on both the 4th and 5th July.

-The conference theme for 2017 is “Open”.
-The theme is, by its very nature, “Open!”
-It might refer to being open to new ideas, to change, to difference and diversity, to new technologies, to new participants or being open for business, accessible or broad-minded.
+The conference theme for 2018 is “What’s Next?”.
+The theme explores the future of kids’ media and the challenges ahead.
+This includes new ideas, technical, platform and audience trends and topics focused on the future.
 Although not all sessions necessarily address the theme specifically, all presenters and producers will be asked to consider how they can make their content relevant to it.

 We’re especially interested in research that will help delegates achieve their creative and commercial goals.
 Insight into children’s behaviours and perspectives as well as data that helps to inform decision-making and strategy will be particularly useful.
 Our aim is to present a varied menu of research sessions, appealing to delegates from all corners of the industry and so welcome submissions from academic, institutional and commercial sources.

-We are keen to hear your thoughts of suitable, relevant and thought provoking content which can be shared.
+We are keen to hear your thoughts of suitable, relevant and thought provoking content that can be shared.

 Over the years we have been able to identify the types of sessions which achieve the most success with the audience at the conference.
 Below is an outline of the submissions considerations we ask of our research agencies and academics and where possible your submissions should reflect the following:

-- Relevance to the audience (please look at the delegate guide from last year to give you an impression of the wide range of delegates who attend CMC):
+- Relevance to the audience (please look at the delegate list from last year to give you an impression of the wide range of delegates who attend CMC):

 - An emphasis on findings, not methodology (this is the key to a successful presentation).
 Each research session lasts only 30 minutes, presentations need to move directly to “value added” outcomes